-When Disney released The Dover Boys at Pimento University in 1942, it introduced a novel animation technique that would be later known as the Smear.
+When Disney released The Dover Boys at Pimento University in 1942, it introduced a novel animation smears technique (smear frames) that would be later known as the Smear.
 This would be a turning point in animation history in regards of looks, style and time required for production.
 You must be wondering what is Smear.

 First you must understand the traditional approach to animation.
 Traditionally keyframes are used.
 This plots starting and ending points along with in between points.
 To give the illusion of movement, a subject is drawn in dozens of poses frame by frame.
 The stills are played with such a speed that you will think the subject is moving along.
 There are typically 24 frames in each second of animation.
 The speed does not let us register each frame separately but our brain sees a cohesive picture.

 Unlike traditional animation techniques, Smear uses a single frame or short run of frames and depicts one quick blur.
 With the smear frames, the blur gives an illusion of frantic pace.
 You will also be surprised to know that smear is not an artificial creation for cartoons alone but also a natural phenomenon.
 Try throwing a baseball, fidget a pen or throw a dart at a fast pace.
 You will see real life smear in each of these actions.
 Just like animations, in real life too your brain cannot recognise individual frame of fast moving objects and you see smears.
 These are known as motion blurs.